Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 ## How it Works

 1. Initialize a new xApp Session via the [Init xApp Session](../../flow-nodes/init-xApp-session.md) Node.
-2. *(Optional)* To generate a pin code for the xApp session, add the [Get xApp Session Pin](../../flow-nodes/get-xApp-session-PIN.md) Node.
-The PIN code is exposed via the xApp Session Pin Token.
+2. *(Optional)* To generate a PIN code for the xApp session, add the [Get xApp Session PIN](../../flow-nodes/get-xApp-session-PIN.md) Node.
+The PIN code is exposed via the [xApp Session PIN Token](tokens.md#xapp-session-pin).
-3. The xApp can be accessed via the xApp Session URL, without the user having to enter a pin code.
-The xApp Session URL is exposed via the [xApp Session URL token](tokens.md).
-If the user is to enter the session using a pin code, he should be sent the xApp PIN page URL, which is also exposed via a token.
+3. Allow users to access the xApp Session one of the following methods:
+   - Without entering a PIN code.
+Share the xApp Session URL with them.
+The xApp Session URL is exposed via the [xApp Session URL token](tokens.md#xapp-session-pin).
-4. Use the following tokens:
-    - **xApp PIN page URL** to send the user a link to the PIN Screen.
-    - **xApp Session PIN** to share the PIN with the user.
+   - *(Optional)* With entering the a PIN code.
+Share the xApp PIN page URL with them.
+The xApp PIN Page URL is exposed via [xApp Session PIN Token](tokens.md#xapp-session-pin).
-5. To update an initialized session with a new custom-built xApp Page, use one of the following Nodes:
+4. To build the xApp Page or update an initialized session with a new xApp Page, use one of the following Nodes:
-    - [Set HTML xApp State](../../ai/flow-nodes/set-html-xApp-state.md): Build an xApp Page by providing HTML code.
+    - [Set HTML xApp State](../../ai/flow-nodes/set-html-xApp-state.md) to provide HTML code.
-    - [Set AdaptiveCard xApp State](../../ai/flow-nodes/set-AdaptiveCard-xApp-state.md): Build an xApp Page by providing an Adaptive Card in JSON format.
+    - [Set AdaptiveCard xApp State](../../ai/flow-nodes/set-AdaptiveCard-xApp-state.md) to specify an Adaptive Card in the JSON format.
+5. Submit results of the xApp need to be JSON serializable.
+They are available in the Input object under `data._cognigy._app.payload`.
+You can check the submission by `input.data._cognigy._app.payload === "submit"`.
-6. To wait for the xApp user Input in a Flow, use the [Question](../../flow-nodes/message/question.md) or the [Optional Question](../../flow-nodes/message/optional-question.md) Node of type "xApp".
-A question of type **xApp** is only considered to be answered if JSON serializable xApps submit results are available.
-To be more specific, they are made available in the Input object under `data._cognigy._app.payload`.
+6. To wait for the xApp user Input in a Flow, use the [Question](../../flow-nodes/message/question.md) or the [Optional Question](../../flow-nodes/message/optional-question.md) Node.
+The **xApp** type of the Question Node is only considered to be answered if submitted results are available as part of the Input.

-Aditionally, you can use the [xApp Page SDK](sdk.md) and [xApp Flow API](api.md) for customization your xApp.

 ## More information